-Our responsibility is to express an opinion on the Disclosure Statement and supplementary information disclosed in accordance with Schedules 4, 7, 10, 11 and 13 of the Order (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy disclosed in notes 26, 28 and 37, which is covered in the Review Report on the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy below).
+Our responsibility is to express an opinion on the Disclosure Statement, including the financial statements prepared in accordance with Clause 25 of the Order and supplementary information disclosed in accordance with Schedules 4, 7, 10, 11 and 13 of the Order (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy disclosed in notes 27, 29 and 38, which is covered in the Review opinion on the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy below).
 We conducted our audit in accordance with International Standards on Auditing (New Zealand).
 Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the Disclosure Statement is free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Disclosure Statement and supplementary information (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements and supplementary information (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy).

-Adequacy).
 The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the Disclosure Statement, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal controls relevant to the Branch and Banking Group's preparation of the Disclosure Statement that gives a true and fair view of the matters to which they relate in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Branch and Banking Group's internal controls.
+In making those risk assessments, the auditor considers internal controls relevant to the Branch and Banking Group's preparation of the Disclosure Statement that gives a true and fair view of the matters to which it relates in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Branch and Banking Group's internal controls.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates, as well as evaluating the presentation of the Disclosure Statement.